larshippe/cvnp1606-portfolio/README.md

 Built with disclosed, verified AI assistance per the AI Technician's Code (see ai-disclosure.md files) — ask me about catching AI mistakes with evidence.

+## What I can do now

+Week 1: I built and documented a Windows 11 Virtual Machine and created a baseline that can be used as a checkpoint to return to for troubleshooting.
+Week 2: